Tutorial: Using Multipart Upload With AWS CLI (s3)

 Creating and Completing a Multipart Upload With AWS CLI (s3)

-Before you begin: Install and configure AWS CLI and set up your profile.
+Before you begin: Install and configure AWS CLI.
 For more information, see Installing and Configuring AWS CLI.

 To upload a large file to your bucket and automatically trigger the multipart upload process, use the cp command following this syntax: